mfroute/halouma.github.io/index.md

 </table>
 </center>

+Given these p values we can only reject the null hypothesis for **mean black thresholds**, suggesting bias in black thresholds for blue states.
+The rest of p values are small but not low enough to reject the null hypotheses.

 ## Our first observations
 Oops.
 Apparently there is a significant difference according to our statistical tests.
 But it's not obvious!
 How can we sharpen our study?
 The election results we used are state-wide.
 As they cover a very large population and a very large number of counties, they average and homogenize the results !
 For example, a **blue county within a red state will distort our correlation study**.
 In order to have more accurate results and more representative percentages of the population in each county, we will study blue counties VS red counties, and we will use the results **county by county**.